DDS: Decoupled Dynamic Scene-Graph Generation Network: Method

 \section{Method}

-This section describes the developed model for the problem of dependent feature learning in DSG generation that makes current models perform poorly in detecting unseen relationship triplets.
-This work proposes a multi-branch network that learns distinct feature representations for relationships and objects to improve upon this limitation.
-Before going into the details of the architecture, the problem will be formulated in detail first.
+We propose a multi-branch network to address the challenge of dependent feature learning in DSG generation, which decreases the performance of detection of unseen relationship triplets in current models.
+The network learns distinct feature representations for relationships and objects.
+Before detailing the architecture, we first formulate the problem.